johnnymast/LibGraphics/README.md

 A lightweight C++ library for image manipulation designed specifically for AI projects.
 LibGraphics provides a clean, modern interface for common image processing operations, built on top of OpenCV.

+## Notes

+- RGBA is currently not supported for Image to (Tesseract) Pix conversions.

 ## TODO